View courses in

 This course uses a case-study approach to discuss current and historic controversies in environmental and occupational health policy making.
 Our specific focus is on the examination of how scientific information (e.g., risk assessments, exposure analyses, epidemiologic studies, clinical case reports,) is used (or is not used) in policy decisions.
 Students will learn how environmental health laws and regulations are made and challenged, and gain experience looking up laws, regulations and court decisions.
 Case studies feature international treaties, federal and state court cases, laws, regulations, and policies.
 Topic areas include air and water quality, hazardous waste, environmental justice, worker safety, and the precautionary principle.

-SPH EH 811: Geographic Information Systems (GIS) in Public Health
+SPH EH 811: GIS for Public Health Data Analytics

 SPH EH 840: Advanced and Emerging Topics in Toxicology

 This advanced-level course builds on the content of EH768.
 The course uses a case study approach to teach the molecular mechanisms by which compounds exert their toxicity in addition to dose-response analyses that are applicable to regulatory toxicology.
 Experimental methods and toxicological data that are generated are presented and discussed for each of the case studies.
 The most recent literature is consulted to support the most up-to-date analyses of toxic mechanisms.
 Major topics include cellular mechanisms of action of toxicants as they relate to endocrine/reproductive toxicology, neurotoxicology, and immunotoxicology, and the use of these data in regulatory toxicology.
 Up and coming areas (e.g. microbiome) and contentious chemicals (e.g. glyphosate) are included each year.

 SPH EH 866: Risk Assessment Methods